The guidelines below refer to “credit line,” “logo,” and “IMLS boilerplate language.” Here’s what we mean by those terms:

 IMLS Logos are available in color and black and white and in a variety of formats, including JPG, BMP, EPS, and GIF.
 The IMLS Logo Standards Guide describes the agency’s symbol, brandmark and wordmark and how to use them with the authorized colors, sizing, and positioning.

-“The Institute of Museum and Library Services is the primary source of federal support for the nation’s 123,000 libraries and 35,000 museums.
-Our mission is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
-Our grant making, policy development, and research help libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
-To learn more, visit www.imls.gov and follow IMLS on Facebook and Twitter.
+“The Institute of Museum and Library Services is celebrating its 20th Anniversary.
+IMLS is the primary source of federal support for the nation’s 123,000 libraries and 35,000 museums.
+Our mission has been to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
+For the past 20 years, our grant making, policy development, and research has helped libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
+To learn more, visit www.imls.gov and follow us on Facebook, Twitter and Instagram.

 In materials that contain or present substantive project content, such as an exhibition, article, catalogue or other publication, video documentary, or online exhibition or website, the acknowledgement must also include the following statement: “The views, findings, conclusions or recommendations expressed in this (publication) (program) (exhibition) (website) (article) do not necessarily represent those of the Institute of Museum and Library Services.”
 If you have any question about whether your product requires this statement, please contact the Office of Communications and Government Affairs at 202-653-4757.